abitofhelp/zoneinfo_ada/README.md

 </tr>
 </table>

-The **domain and application layers** are formally verified using SPARK Ada legality checks, ensuring:
+The **domain and application layers** are formally verified using SPARK Ada, ensuring:

 - **No uninitialized data** - All variables properly initialized before use
 - **Data flow integrity** - No aliasing or information flow violations